Disabled access and facilities in business premises

 You may need to make alterations and changes to physical features to accommodate staff with a disability.
 If the physical feature puts disabled employees at a disadvantage, you must adjust it to remove or reduce the impact of the physical barrier.
-These alterations are called reasonable adjustments.
+These alterations are known as reasonable adjustments.

 Reasonable adjustments for staff

 These steps could include, where reasonable, making structural or physical changes to your business premises, such as:

 - widening doorways to allow a wheelchair to pass through easily